Chase Anderson: 2022

+2023

 On February 18, 2023, Anderson re-signed with the Reds on a minor league contract, but did not receive an invite to major league Spring Training On March 7, Anderson was added to the big-league camp.
 He made 5 starts for the Triple-A Louisville Bats to start the year, posting a 2–1 record and 4.30 ERA with 19 strikeouts in 23.0 innings pitched.

-Tampa Bay Rays (2023)

 On May 3, 2023, Anderson was traded to the Tampa Bay Rays in exchange for cash, and was subsequently selected to the active roster.
 That same day, he got the first save of his career against the Pittsburgh Pirates.
 In two appearances for Tampa Bay, Anderson logged 5.0 scoreless innings, allowing only 3 baserunners.
 He was designated for assignment on May 10, following the signing of Jake Diekman.

-Colorado Rockies (2023)

 On May 12, 2023, Anderson was claimed off waivers by the Colorado Rockies.
 On June 24, in a game against the Los Angeles Angels, Anderson gave up home runs on three consecutive pitches, to Mike Trout, Brandon Drury, and Matt Thaiss, for the second time in his career, the only pitcher to have ever done so more than once.
 In 17 starts for Colorado, he logged a 1–6 record and 5.75 ERA with 62 strikeouts across 81 1/3 innings pitched.
 He became a free agent following the season.

-Boston Red Sox
+2024

 On February 19, 2024, Anderson signed a minor league contract with the Pittsburgh Pirates.
 The Pirates released him on March 22, after he failed to make the major-league roster.
 Two days later, he signed a one-year, $1.25 million major league contract with the Boston Red Sox.
 In 27 appearances (1 start) for Boston, he compiled a 4.85 ERA with 35 strikeouts and 3 saves across 52 innings pitched.
 On July 28, Anderson was designated for assignment by the Red Sox.
 He elected free agency, in lieu of an outright assignment to the minor leagues, on August 2.

-Texas Rangers (second stint)

 On August 5, 2024, Anderson signed a minor league contract with the Texas Rangers organization.
 In 4 starts for the Triple–A Round Rock Express, he struggled to a 6.94 ERA with 12 strikeouts over 11 2/3 innings of work.
 On August 31, the Rangers selected Anderson's contract, adding him to their active roster.
 In 2 appearances for Texas, he allowed 7 runs on 9 hits with 7 strikeouts over 6 1/3 innings pitched.
 Anderson was designated for assignment by the Rangers on September 12.
 He cleared waivers and elected free agency on September 14.